TMKCodes/Hoobot/README.md

 - Open a terminal and navigate to the Hoobot directory.
 - Execute the command `npm run stop` to stop Hoobot from being run on PM2.

-To stop the simulation:

-- Open a terminal and navigate to the Hoobot directory.
-- Execute the command `npm run stop:simulate` to stop Hoobot simulation from being run on PM2.

 When rebooting, you can now run `npm run start` again.